Littlecote Roman Villa

 Littlecote Roman Villa is an extensive and exceptional Roman villa, with associated religious complex, at Littlecote Park just over a mile west of Hungerford, Berkshire.
 It has been excavated and is on display to the public in the grounds of the estate.

-It was situated 8 km west of the Roman town of Cunetio towards Marlborough.
+It was situated 8 km east of the Roman town of Cunetio towards Marlborough.

 Discovery and excavation

 In 1727–1728 William George discovered the Orpheus mosaic whilst digging post-holes, and it was reported as "the finest pavement that the sun ever shone upon in England".
 An engraving and drawing were made and the villa was reburied.
 Its location disappeared from memory.
 It was rediscovered in 1976 and the mosaic fully restored by 1980.

 Excavations of the rest of the site continued under the direction of Bryn Walters till 1991 and the mosaic was protected by a roof in 2000.
 Since 2018 a new team has taken care of the site and the visible remains have again been restored after a period of neglect.